PRICING AND SEASON INFORMATION

 Strawberry Season Hours

-The farm is open 7am - 5pm daily.
-Our roadside stands are open daily approximately 8:30am - 4pm while supplies last.
+The farm is open 7am - 5pm daily during berry season.
+When we have our roadside berry stands, they are open approximately 8:30am - 4:30 pm while supplies last.

 Price: $5.25/quart or $29.50 for 6 quarts